MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 The AttachmentExtensionMatchesWords parameter specifies a condition that looks for words in the file name extensions of message attachments.
 You can specify multiple words separated by commas.

-**Note:** Nested attachments (files inside original attachments) extensions are inspected as well as original attachment extension.
-If you want to see all attachment extensions evaluated by mail flow rule for specific message, see [Test-TextExtraction](/powershell/module/exchange/test-textextraction).
+**Note:** Nested attachments extensions (files inside the original attachments) are also inspected.
+To see all attachment extensions that were evaluated for a specific message, use the Test-TextExtraction cmdlet.

 ```yaml
 Type: Word[]